Brief

 IISD partnered with Sweden-based fashion retailer Kappahl on a pilot project to map supply chain actors in Bangladesh, India, and Sri Lanka that produce some of the brand’s organic cotton apparel for babies.

-IISD’s State of Sustainability Initiatives team and Kappahl surveyed actors at various points between the cotton farms and the company’s 360 retail stores.
+IISD’s State of Sustainability Initiatives team and Kappahl engaged with actors at various points between the cotton farms and the company’s 360 retail stores.
 IISD ultimately succeeded in mapping actors and collecting sustainability information on previously opaque tiers that were ginning, spinning, and dyeing cotton before it ever reached the garment makers that dealt directly with Kappahl.
-The researchers used SupplyShift, a supply chain sustainability platform, to carry out this work.
+The researchers for the team used SupplyShift, a supply chain sustainability platform, to carry out this work.

-This case study describes both opportunities and challenges for Kappahl and researchers.
-The project left the company better positioned to identify and address supply chain risks, and the inquiry process opened new communication channels between previously disconnected supply chain actors, building trust and a foundation for future collaboration.
-The company can also link the new information with existing farm and household data.
-Conversely, researchers had to use carefully crafted questions to ensure high-quality data collection and successfully engage respondents who were unaccustomed to information requests.
+This case study explains both opportunities and challenges for Kappahl and its suppliers.
+The project left the company better positioned to identify and address supply chain risks in the organic cotton value chain, while opening new communication and engagement channels with suppliers to advance sustainability that didn't exist before.
+Kappahl can also link the new information with existing farm and household data of cotton growers to better support them.

 Brief details